Kairos Value Appeal Form

 Acceptable documentation for a reconsideration of value includes:

 1. Full MLS printouts of no more than three additional comparable sales, from the subject market area, which are similar and proximate to the subject, and recent (same time frame as the comparables included in the appraisal report.

 2. A legible copy of a different appraisal report on the subject property, including colored photos of the subject and comparable sales completed within the past four months.

 3. Identified significant errors in the original appraisal report regarding the subject or comparables, which may have an effect on the value and/or marketability.

 Unacceptable documentation for a reconsideration of value includes:

 1. Inclusion of personal property such as above ground pools

-2. Sales which require excess location, quality, appeal, or condition adjustments
+2. Sales that require excess location, quality, appeal, or condition adjustments

 3. Listings or assessor’s data